-On July 17, 2015, the Company entered into a lease agreement (the "Lease Agreement") with WF-FB NLTX, LLC, a Delaware limited liability company (the "Lessor"), to lease a 538,000 square foot facility to be constructed on 28.2 acres of land located in Northlake, Texas (see Note 3).
+On July 17, 2015, the Company entered into a lease agreement (the "Lease Agreement") with WF-FB NLTX, LLC, a Delaware limited liability company (the "Lessor"), to lease a 538,000 square foot facility to be constructed on 28.2 acres of land located in Northlake, Texas, which will include corporate offices, areas dedicated to manufacturing and distribution, as well as a lab.
+Principal design work for the facility is expected to be finalized by the end of February 2016.
+The construction of the new facility is estimated to be completed by the end of the second quarter of fiscal 2017 (see Note 3).

 The new facility will be constructed by Lessor, at its expense, in accordance with agreed upon specifications and plans determined as set forth in the Lease Agreement.
-Due to the Company's involvement in the construction of the facility, as the deemed general contractor, pursuant to Accounting Standards Codification ("ASC") 840, "Leases" ("ASC 840"), the Company is required to capitalize during the construction period the cash and non-cash assets contributed by Lessor for the construction as property, plant and equipment on the Company's consolidated balance sheets, with an offsetting liability for the same amount payable to Lessor.
+Due to the Company's involvement in the construction of the facility, as the deemed general contractor, pursuant to Accounting Standards Codification ("ASC") 840, "Leases" ("ASC 840"), the Company is required to capitalize during the construction period the cash and non-cash assets, with the exception of the land which is not capitalized, contributed by Lessor for the construction as property, plant and equipment on the Company's consolidated balance sheets, with an offsetting liability for the same amount payable to Lessor.

-A portion of the lease arrangement is allocated to land for which the Company will record rent expense during the construction period (see Note 15).
+A portion of the lease arrangement is allocated to land for which the Company will record rent expense during the construction period.
 The expense associated with the land is determined using the fair value of the leased land at construction commencement and the Company's incremental borrowing rate, and is recognized on a straight-line basis.
 Once rent payments commence under the Lease Agreement, all amounts in excess of land rent expense will be recorded as a debt-service payment and recognized as interest expense and a reduction of the financing obligation.